SuLab/DrugMechDB/pages/mydoc/epinephrineopenangleglaucoma2.md

 | Aqueous Humor | POSITIVELY CORRELATED WITH | Ocular Hypertension |
 | Ocular Hypertension | POSITIVELY CORRELATED WITH | Open-Angle Glaucoma |
 |---------|-----------|---------|

+Comment: DrugBank (https://go.drugbank.com/drugs/DB00668) has this drug modulating beta receptors but not for glaucoma.
+For this indication, the ligand should be an antagonist (and epinephrine is an agonist instead)

 Reference: [https://go.drugbank.com/drugs/DB00668#mechanism-of-action](https://go.drugbank.com/drugs/DB00668#mechanism-of-action){:target="_blank"}